 A Semester of Buddhist Studies in India

 Over the past century, Buddhism has insinuated itself into the cultural currency of America and the West at-large.
 It is invoked as the guiding faith of personalities as actor Richard Gere, Los Angeles Lakers Coach Phil Jackson (dubbed the “Zen Master”) and, in his recent public apology, golfer Tiger Woods.
 It is evoked in the glowing smile of the Dalai Lama, the images of monks protesting in Burma, and the self-help section of our bookstores.
-It has been described as richly philosophical, strongly ethical and scientific in its intellectual rigor; both an alternative religion and an alternative to religion.
-But really, what is this phenomenon known as 'Buddhism'?
+It has been described as richly philosophical, strongly ethical and scientific in its intellectual rigor.
+Bhuddism is both an alternative religion and an alternative to religion.
+But really, what is this phenomenon known as "Buddhism"?

 The program consists of four phases, all of which contribute to a supportive yet challenging introduction to Buddhism and India in general: